||Magnificent 7 Trail

 |The Getaway Trail forks off the

-Gemini Bridges road about a mile and a half below the Bull Run trailhead.
+Gemini Bridges road right as it leaves Highway 313 the Bull Run trailhead.

-It connects directly to the uphill trailhead of Arth's Corner.
-Not part of
+It connects directly to the uphill trailhead of Arth's Corner, right where

-the official Mag 7, this trail creates some loop and figure-eight riding
+the first part of the Mag 7, and creates some loop and figure-eight riding

 Park your bike in the rack at the Gemini Bridges trailhead and walk 0.2